autobib/autobib/README.md

 - `--retrieve-only`:
   Do not import the data from the `.bib` file and only make a remote request to retrieve the data.

-Note that alias transforms, in the `[alias_transform]` section of the [configuration](src/config/default_config.toml) apply when determining the key automatically, which can be used to define a custom import pattern.
+Note that the `[alias_transform]` section of the [configuration](src/config/default_config.toml) applies when determining the key automatically.
+This can be used to define a custom import pattern.
-To handle colons in entry keys, one can also use the `--replace-colons` command so specify a (possibly empty) replacement string.
+To handle colons in entry keys, use the `--replace-colons` option to specify a (possibly empty) replacement string.

 ### Shell completions